MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/pwa.md

 manager: jken
 ms.topic: article
 keywords: android on windows
-ms.localizationpriority: medium
 ms.date: 02/19/2020
 ---

-# Progressive Web App approach to Android development on Windows

-The following is a guide to using the PWA approach to developing an Android app using the Windows operating system.
+# Get started developing a PWA for Android

+This guide will get you started using Windows to create a Progressive Web App (PWA) that can be installed on Android devices.

 ## Overview